U.S. airlines shares plunge after cash-free Washington rescue proposal

 “When this pandemic passes – and it will – air travel will play a major role in getting life back to normal and supporting economic recovery.
 We are going to need significant government help to do that,” JetBlue Airways Chief Executive Robin Hayes and President Joanna Geraghty said in a memo on Wednesday.

-JetBlue Airways Corp said its customer cancel rate was more than 10 times the norm, forcing it to suspend more flights and review its fleet plans.
+JetBlue (JBLU.O) said its customer cancel rate was more than 10 times the norm, forcing it to suspend more flights and review its fleet plans.

 Delta on Wednesday said it was parking more than 600 jets and scaling back its flying by more than 70% until demand begins to recover, with revenues seen declining by $2 billion in March.